-- Often it is argued that wiping out all time-constant regressors is a shortcoming of FE estimation - However, wiping out all time-constant regressors is not a shortcoming of FE.
-In fact it is a major strength, because alongside also all time-constant unobservables are eliminated - The shortcoming is with a style of data analysis that by default throws all kinds of controls into a regression ("kitchen-sink-approach") - Using the RE estimator only to report effects of sex, race, etc. is risking to throw away the big advantage of panel data - Instead of a thoughtless kitchen-sink-approach we should carefully think about the identification of a single causal effect (X centering) - If one has substantive interest in the effect of a timeconstant regressor, one should use group specific growth curves, instead of a simple RE model (see Chapter VI)
+- Within estimators cannot estimate the effects of time-constant variables - E.g., sex, nationality, race, social origin, birth cohort, etc. - Often it is argued that wiping out all time-constant regressors is a shortcoming of FE estimation - However, wiping out all time-constant regressors is not a shortcoming of FE.
+In fact it is a major strength, because alongside also all timeconstant unobservables are eliminated - Instead, the shortcoming is with a style of data analysis that by default throws all kinds of controls into a regression ("kitchen-sink-approach") - Using the RE estimator only to report effects of sex, race, etc. is risking to throw away the big advantage of panel data - Instead of a thoughtless kitchen-sink-approach we should carefully think about the identification of a single causal effect (X centering)